Common Spring Lawn Pests

 • Tunneling, which causes long mounds of dirt to stripe your lawn

-How to get rid of mole crickets
+How to eliminate mole crickets

 For a natural method, release mole cricket-killing nematodes into your lawn to infect and kill the pests by contact.